Skip to main content

 1. Validate your TOML configuration

-2. Verify the task app is reachable
+2. Verify the container is reachable

 3. Submit the job to Synth AI